transcom/milmove_load_testing/README.md

 make setup
 ```

-From the MilMove application in a separate window ensure that the app server is running with `make server_run`.
+From the MilMove application in a separate window ensure that the app server is running with `make server_run_standalone`.

 ### Running tests with Web UI